An Ozark’s Star, born during

 What a longing to be her ticket taker.
 Oh, to resurrect a fallen star!
 Travel back, to the future, Show-Me, again, the Star.
 A vision: grace, touching her Ozark sky.

-Author of Eulogies Unspoken: Stories of Worth and Caring for Dad: With Love and Tomatoes, and YA novel Love at the Center of Grief.
+Author of Eulogies Unspoken: Stories of Worth, Caring for Dad: With Love and Tomatoes, and the YA novel Love at the Center of Grief, which won an IPPY award!
+Most recently, I wrote the sequel, Beyond the Center of Grief.
+It is my mission to continue my Summerfort Grief Series for teens.
 The deaths of my parents inspired me to write.
-It is my goal to share with others my grief journey through stories and poems.
+It's my goal to share my grief journey through stories and poems.
 I write from the heart with the hope to help others heal.
 I volunteer as a group facilitator at the Lost and Found Grief Center in Missouri.
-And for twenty years I've been an at-risk teacher for grades 9-12.
+And for twenty-five years I was an at-risk teacher for grades 9-12.